jalibu/MMM-RAIN-MAP/README.md

 ## Features

-- Shows Rainviewer.com rain data on Google Maps.
+- Shows Rainviewer.com rain data on OpenStreet Map or Google Maps.
 - Option to support multiple, alternating zoom levels
 - Option to only show on rain (dependency to currentweather module)
 - Option to add markers on map